EzioisAwesome56/ABXD/README.md

 Jon's next solo project after MRS, JABXD!

 ## Features
- * More plugins
+ * Install you want features from plugins and leave out the ones you dont!
- * You dont have to have forums on your website, its a plugin
+ * Custom Homepage plugin
  * more soon

 ## Installation